Day 1: Individual arrival in Niederdorf/Villabassa or Toblach/Dobbiaco

 Day 2: Niederdorf/Villabassa or Toblach/Dobbiaco – Oberdrauburg/Kötschach Mauthen (43-47 miles/70-75 km)

 Starting at the watershed of the rivers Drau and Rienz on the Toblacher Sattel, you ride alongside the Drau through South Tyrol and on to East Tyrol and the town of Lienz.
 The impressive mountains of the Dolomites line the route.
-Please note that today's route is only downhill.

 Overnight in Oberdrauburg.

 Day 3: Oberdrauburg/Kötschach Mauthen – Feistritz an der Gail (transfer to the Gailbergpass + 40 miles/65 km)

 After a short transfer to the Gailberg Pass (350 m difference in altitude / 7 km) you then descend to Kötschach-Mauthen.
 On the Gailtal bike path at the foot of the Carnic Ridge, you cycle comfortably past Hermagor.
 Before you reach Feistritz an der Gail, Lake Pressegg will invite all weary travelers to a relaxing break.